chebbies/justindlee/_drafts/2021-02-04-COVID-Vaccine.markdown

 2.	**Get excited about rewriting**: Good writing often takes time, and I have never written a good first draft that I’ve stuck with.
 It isn’t until many rounds of revisions and fine-tuning that I’ve been able to write something compelling.
 3.	**Ask for feedback and ask early**: Don’t be afraid to reach out to Fellows who have won and people in your life who know you well for feedback on your essay.
 Feedback will be integral in helping you see blind spots in your writing and will help you write a better story – just make sure your voice isn’t lost in other people’s revisions.

+Here is the [essay](https://pdfhost.io/v/7H1bYzfaq_JLee_Soros_2020pdf.pdf) I submitted in 2020!
+You’ll have your own story, but hopefully this post and my essay provide some inspiration in your writing journey!